 Instructions

-- Mix ground chicken with garlic powder, paprika, salt, and black pepper in a bowl until evenly combined — takes about 2 minutes.
+- Mix ground chicken with garlic powder, paprika, salt, and pepper for 2 minutes until evenly seasoned.

-- Cook each taco cheese-side down in a hot skillet over medium-high heat for 2 minutes until a golden cheese lace crust forms.
+- Cook cheese-side down in a hot skillet for 2 minutes until the bottom turns golden and crisp.

-- Flip and cook the chicken side for 3–4 minutes until the internal temperature reaches 165°F and the meat is fully cooked through.
+- Flip and cook the chicken side for 4 minutes until the center reaches 165°F.

 Notes